Made from pasteurized or unpasteurized cow's or water buffalo's milk

 Alternative spellings: Australian Mozzarella

-Mozzarella, a cheese of Italian origin became famous in Australia at the turn of post-Second World War when Italian immigrants made the continent their home.
-By using it as a regular part of their cuisine, Mozzarella became an everyday part of Australian life.
+Mozzarella, a cheese of Italian origin, became famous in Australia at the turn of the post-Second World War when Italian immigrants made the continent their home.
+Today, cheese has become an integral part of daily Australian life.

-This cheese, which belongs to the pasta filata family, is known for its superb melting, stretching, browning properties and elastic consistency.
-Usually bought in a pear or loaf shape and purchased fresh or aged, Mozzarella has become a favorite in snack foods, anti-pasta dishes, salads, pizza’s, calzone's, foccacia's and various side dishes.
+The cheese, which belongs to the pasta filata family, is known for its superb melting, stretching, browning properties and elastic consistency.
+Usually bought in a pear or loaf shape and purchased fresh or aged, Mozzarella has become a favourite in snack foods, pasta dishes, salads, pizzas, calzones and various side dishes.

 Mozzarella has a mild, slightly sweet taste and generally is moist due to the brine solution.
-The loaf, aged and commercial variety however are drier and have a milder flavor.
-Its good melting properties blend well with baked dishes, sandwiches and pastas.
+However, the loaf, aged and commercial varieties are drier and have a milder flavour.
+Because of its excellent melting properties, the cheese blends well with baked dishes, sandwiches and pasta.